johncol/css-course-natours/README.md

 **natours** is a sample page written with plain html and sass (from udemy advanced-css-and-sass Jonas Schmedtmann course).

-Check it working at https://johncol.github.io/css-course-natours/
+Check it out at https://johncol.github.io/css-course-natours/

 ## development environment